Code-Institute-Submissions/milestone-project-1-cv-website/README.md

  [W3 CSS Validator](https://jigsaw.w3.org/css-validator/)

- - Threw a number of "Parse Errors" in relation to my colour variables but following research I discovered that the W3 Validator seems to be somewhat out of touch with CSS3 [Stack Overflow Discussion](https://stackoverflow.com/questions/57661659/w3c-css-validation-parse-error-on-variables) - So I've ignored these and the rest of the code was valid.
+ - Threw a number of "Parse Errors" in relation to my colour variables but following research I discovered that the W3 Validator seems to be somewhat out of touch with CSS3.
+Please see this [Stack Overflow Discussion](https://stackoverflow.com/questions/57661659/w3c-css-validation-parse-error-on-variables) for details.
+So I've ignored these and the rest of the code was valid.

  - It also threw warnings about unknown vendor extensions, but again as with the above I have read that this is a non-issue.